 JavaCV is not a dedicated computer vision library but is a wrapper for popular CV packages.
 It wraps up under its hood a group of libraries that are used by programmers and researchers worldwide.
 The libraries include OpenCV, FFmpeg, libdc1394, PGR FlyCapture, OpenKinect, librealsense, CL PS3 Eye Driver, videoInput, ARToolKitPlus, flandmark, Leptonica, and Tesseract.
 JavaCV makes it easier to use these libraries in a Java environment including Android development.

 The official Github repo for JavaCV can be found here.

 AlgART is an open-source library for array-based computations and image processing distributed under the MIT license making it free to use without any restrictions.
 The algorithms are designed for any number of matrix dimensions, thus allowing users to easily deal with 2D, 3D or other multidimensional image processing.

 The official documentation and tutorials can be found here.

 Libraries and packages pop up almost every now and then, but only a few grabs the attention of the huge developers’ community.
-With the amount of data growing every second, more advanced set of tools will be needed to process them faster especially the multimedia data which are best known for its greed for resources.
+With the amount of data growing every second, a more advanced set of tools will be needed to process them faster especially the multimedia data which are best known for its greed for resources.